-Our business model for the ClearPoint system is focused on producing high margin revenue from sales of the disposable components.
-Given that focus on disposable product sales, we sell our reusable components at lower margins in order to secure installations of our system within hospitals.
-In addition, we may make the reusable ClearPoint components available to hospitals pursuant to our ClearPoint Placement Program, under which we install a system at the hospital but we retain title to the system.
-Under that program, we may make the reusable ClearPoint components available to a hospital for use during an agreed-upon period of time while the hospital evaluates and processes the purchase opportunity.
-In addition, under the ClearPoint Placement Program we may permit a hospital to pay for an installed system or its use over an agreed-upon period of time.
+Our business model for the ClearPoint products is focused on producing high margin revenue from sales of the disposable components.
+Given that focus on disposable product sales, we sell our reusable components at lower margins in order to secure installations within hospitals.
+In addition, we may install the ClearPoint reusable components at a hospital, but retain title, either for an agreed-upon period of time while the hospital evaluates and processes the purchase opportunity, or for a rental fee.
 Our disposable and reusable ClearPoint products are tightly integrated, which allows us to leverage each new installation of a system to generate recurring sales of our disposable products.